English Language Requirements

 **A minimum score of 8 on a speaking band and a 6.5 on all other bands is required.

-In order to meet Mizzou’s English language requirements, international students must earn a minimum overall Cambridge English B2 First, C1 Advanced or C2 Proficiency score of 180.
+In order to meet Mizzou’s English language requirements, international students must earn a minimum overall Cambridge English C1 Advanced or C2 Proficiency score of 180.

-Many schools and colleges at Mizzou require higher Cambridge English B2 First, C1 Advanced or C2 Proficiency scores.
+Many schools and colleges at Mizzou require higher Cambridge English C1 Advanced or C2 Proficiency scores.

 *In the School of Health Professions, the Speech, Language and Hearing Sciences major requires an English score equal to that required for the School of Journalism.